DanGould/payjoin-flutter/README.md

 ## Running the integration tests
-Once we have set up the Bitcoin core properly in the `Regtest` network,
+Once we have set up the Bitcoin core properly in the `Regtest` network

 ```shell
 git clone https://github.com/LtbLightning/payjoin-flutter.git